-Resolving ARP issues for Windows server 2008 (DR mode only)
+Resolving ARP issues for Windows server 2008 / 2012 (applies to DR mode only)

 The basic concept is the same as for Windows 2000 / 2003.
 However, additional steps are required to set the strong / weak host behavior.
 This is used to either block or allow interfaces receiving packets destined for a different interface on the same server.